How To Become A Falconer in Michigan

 Submit to the Permit Specialist:

-- 1) A completed U.S. Fish and Wildlife Service Falconry Permit Application with a $100 payment for a three year period.
+- 1) A completed Michigan DNR Falconry Permit Application (Form PR2674, obtainable ONLY through the permit specialist) with a $100.00 application fee for a three year period.

 - 2) An approved Raptor Facilities and Equipment Inspection Report, signed by a conservation officer.